nexxt-intelligence/react-assignment/README.md

 For the bar chart, you will use the [@nivo/bar](https://nivo.rocks/bar) library.

 For the two controls (sort and filter), you will use the [react-select](https://react-select.com/) library.

+#### Bonus

+- If you are familiar with Typescript, you can use this as a chance to show off your typing knowledge!
+- What happens when the API fails?
+Consider adding a React error boundary to show an appropriate error message.